 Once you’ve chosen the message you wish to portray and the tone you wish to adopt, the next thing you need to consider is the style you want to use to compliment and enhance these features.

-- Do you want an information-heavy 20 or 24 page document that goes into lots of detail about your offering, courses and facilities or do you want a smaller, more concise 8 or 12 page document that gives a flavour of your school but leaves them wanting to know more (either on your website, or via a visit)?
+- Do you want an information-heavy document that goes into lots of detail (20/24pp) or do you want a smaller, more concise document (8/12pp) that gives a flavour of your school but leaves them wanting to know more (either on your website, or via a visit)?